syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

   </p>
 </details>

-For the purpose of this tutorial, you will create an API that accepts a single `string` parameter called `name`.
-This will be the name of the Jenkins instance that this promise will eventually create.
+For the purpose of this tutorial, you will create an API that accepts two parameters:
+* a `string` parameter called `name`: the name that identifies the CI deployment.
+* a `string` parameter called `toolkit`: the underlying CI/CD software to be provided.
+For now, you will only support Jenkins.

 Replace the `xaasCrd` field in `promise.yaml` with the complete field details below.
 Ensure the indentation is correct (`xaasCrd` is nested under `spec`).